webplatform/docs/html/elements/script/index.md

 {{!}}Sets or retrieves the programming language for the associated scripting engine.
 Depracated, use type instead.
 {{!}}-
 {{!}}[[html/attributes/defer{{!}}'''defer''']]
-{{!}}Sets or retrieves the whether or not the script will be loaded asynchronously(but executed synchronously).
+{{!}}Sets or retrieves the whether or not the script will be loaded asynchronously(but executed synchronously)(This isn't necessary if you are using this is a inline script).
 {{!}}-
 {{!}}[[html/attributes/async{{!}}'''aync''']]
-{{!}}Sets or retrieves the whether or not the script will be loaded asynchronously(but executed asynchronously).
-Non-standard.
+{{!}}Sets or retrieves the whether or not the script will be loaded asynchronously(but executed asynchronously)(This isn't necessary if you are using this is a inline script).
 {{!}}}
 }}
 {{Examples_Section